CICE-Consortium/CICE/doc/source/developer_guide/dg_forcing.rst

 March 1, and all data
 after March 1 will be shifted one day.
 December 31 in leap years will be skipped when running with a CICE calendar with no leap days.

+JRA55do forcing is also provided by the Consortium in the same format and scheme.
+The JRA55do dataset is more focused on forcing for ocean and ice models, but provides a very similar climate as the JRA55 forcing.
+To switch to JRA55do, set the namelist ``atm_data_type`` to ``JRA55do`` and populate the input data directory with the JRA55do dataset provided by the Consortium.

 .. _NCARforcing: